mtlynch/mtlynch.io/content/posts/logpaste/index.md

 {{<video src="tinypilot-shareable-log.mp4" caption="TinyPilot uses LogPaste to let users generate URLs for their debug logs.">}}

 My use case is, admittedly, fairly gentle.
 Only a handful of users upload their logs each day, so there may be pain points with this setup under heavier workloads.
+It's also important to note that Litestream can't resolve conflicts between multiple database writes, so you can only run one application server for each database.
 Still, I've been incredibly impressed with Litestream, and I'm eager to use it in more scenarios.

 ## Self-hosting LogPaste